sara-nl/clouddocs/surfcursus-5-Aug-2015.markdown

 * Number of instances: **1**.
 * Select the template we just edited.
 Since this is your first template, there is only one item in the list.
 Select the *Cursus Template*.
 * Click on the `Create` button at the bottom of the screen.
+* Refresh the VM status by clicking on the two arrows chasing each other next to "+" button.

 > **NOTE:**
 >Your VM will appear in the list of virtual machines.
 At first, it will have the state PENDING.
 That state means that the cloud system is looking for a place where your virtual machine can actually run.